NechiK/generator-mma/README.md

+# This generator was deprecated.
+Please, use a new one [angularjs-skeleton](https://github.com/NechiK/generator-angularjs-skeleton)

 Generator of AngularJS (1.x) project based on [Hottowel](https://github.com/johnpapa/generator-hottowel) generator.

 For now it's on implementation stage so I am ready for your suggestions and remarks.